nmshd/documentation/_includes/scenarios/integrate/succeeding-attributes-to-update-their-values.md

 Wanting to [create a RelationshipAttribute]({% link _docs_use-cases/use-case-consumption-create-and-share-a-relationshipattribute.md %}) always involves sharing it directly with a peer.
 To this end, a Request containing a [CreateAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem) with the RelationshipAttribute will be created and will be sent to the peer.
-Only if the peer accepts this Request, a LocalAttribute with the RelationshipAttribute as `content` will be created at their side and, by receiving the Response, at your side, too.
+Only if the peer accepts this Request will a LocalAttribute with the RelationshipAttribute as `content` be created at their side and after you receive their Response, at your side, too.
 Hence, you and your peer will always have an identical shared RelationshipAttribute, only differing in the LocalAttribute's `shareInfo.peer` property.

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/11244175-05b4-4225-b08f-7da48aa21e2f" id="gw0-8Yqzp0IL"></iframe></div>